angela-ren/syslib2024/Week_11_Install_WordPress.md

 # Reflection on Installing WordPress

 After following Professor Burns's instructions, I finally managed to successfully install WordPress.
-Prior to this, WordPress was a completely unfamiliar term to me, despite hearing it mentioned numerous times.
+Prior to this, WordPress was a completely unfamiliar software to me, despite hearing it mentioned numerous times.
 Now, I've learned that WordPress is a free and open-source content management system (CMS) that can function as a website builder.

 ## Installation Steps